Indian-origin woman cancer-free after experimental drug trial in UK | Science-Environment

 - United Kingdom

-Jasmin David, 51, from Fallowfield in Manchester is now looking forward to celebrating her 25th wedding anniversary in September after the successful National Health Service (NHS) trial.
+Jasmin David from Fallowfield in Manchester is now looking forward to celebrating her 25th wedding anniversary in September after the successful National Health Service (NHS) trial.

 “When I was offered the trial, I didn’t know if it would work for me, but I thought that at least I could do something to help others and use my body for the next generation.
 At first, I had many horrible side effects including headaches and spiking temperatures, so I was in hospital over Christmas and quite poorly.
 Then thankfully I started to respond well to the treatment,” she said.